HardHatRacoons/documentation/docs/capstone_report/README.md

 ## 1 Introduction

 The construction industry accounted for over 8 million jobs in 2024, making it one of the largest employment sectors in the U.S. economy (U.S. Bureau of Labor Statistics, 2025).
 Vector Intelligence has partnered with stakeholders in the steel industry to develop software that enables end users to estimate projected material costs directly from vectorized construction blueprints.
 This advancement allows users to gain essential specifications and insights about a project within minutes—compared to the days it would typically take to analyze blueprints manually.
-The initial success rate of the software in automatically generating specifications from construction blueprints is 75%.
-Our task is to enhance this algorithm and integrate it into a more user-friendly interface.
+Currently, only the steel beam annotation and CSV generation is automated.
+A team still needs to manually download the blueprint, draw bounding boxes around relevant structures, generate the CSV and annotations, then upload the new/updated files back for clients to view.
+Our goal is to make an algorithm that identifies relevant steel structures, and fully automate the above described process.

 ### 1.1 Case Scenarios